mayurnagrale/obsidian-git-sync/CSharp Concepts/Basics.md

+**Lazy Loading** :
+- In c# we often use lazy loading to defer the initialization of the object or data until it is needed.
+- this is useful when we are dealing with large dataset or expensive resource.
+- The `Lazy<T>` class in C# provides a straightforward way to implement lazy loading.

+**Eager Loading** :
+- Eager loading is a technique in software development that loads all related data when you load a particular object.
+This can be done to improve performance by reducing the number of queries that need to be executed.
+- var customers = context.Customers.Include(c => c.Orders);

 **Read-only and Constant** :
 	Constant - define at the time of compilation, we need to pass the value to the constant at the time of define.
-	Read-only - passing value at definition not necessarily needed. we can call this as run time variable as we can pass value later
+	Read-only - passing value at definition not necessarily needed. we can call this as run time variable as we can pass value later?

 **Static class** :
 - It contains only static members such as methods properties and fields